mohawk2/sw-turnkey/README.md

 ## How to use these files

-* Drop `serviceworker-install.js` and `serviceworker.js` wherever you see fit
+* Drop `serviceworker-install.js` and `serviceworker.js` at the top level of your app, so that its "scope" covers the whole app

-* Add this line to your HTML (maybe adjusting for the location of the above):
+* Add this line to all your HTML (maybe adjusting for location):

 ```
 <script src="serviceworker-install.js"></script>